Fluke IDs

 The under (ventral) side of the humpbacks’ tails (flukes) have distinct black and white pigmentation patterns which are as unique as a human fingerprint.
 These ‘fluke IDs’ can be used to identify individual humpbacks.

-For example, our #0002 aka Candle, was first ID’ed in 2007 and then subsequently in:
+For example, our #0002 above, aka Candle, was first ID’ed in Labrador in 1976 and here in Bermuda in:

 2010 04 13